godspeedsystems/gs-documentation/docs/microservices-framework/datasources/list-of-plugins.md

         //Along with args, pass meta object
         // meta can contain {entityName, method}
         meta: {entityName: 's3', method: 'listBuckets'},
-        //Or meta can contain {fnNameInWorkflow} which is same as
+        //Or meta can contain {fnNameInWorkflow},
-        //the 'fn' that we write when invoking datasource from yaml workflow
-        //For example, this will also work
+        // this will also work
         //meta: {fnNameInWorkflow: 'datasource.aws.s3.listBuckets'}
     });
     return response;